nhntran/Deep-Learning-Methodology/README.md

 ###### ReLU function

--   The ReLU activation function is the most used in neural networks.
+-   The ReLU activation function is the most used in neural networks, helps to decrease training time significantly.

 ##### 3.3.3.
 Loss and cost function